qparin/Fake-or-Real-The-Impostor-Hunt-in-Texts/README.md

 # Fake-or-Real-The-Impostor-Hunt-in-Texts
+This is a Challenge from Kaggle
-To create Fake texts detecter
+To create a Fake text detector
+The dataset includes a label.
+The article contains around 400 words.